tonyytliu/DS-GA-1004/README.md

 ## Topic: Discover Null and Outliers

-We improve both K-means Clustering and Attribute Value Frequency Algorithms to detect null and outliers in any kinds of large-scale dataset environments.
+We improve both K-means Clustering and Attribute Value Frequency algorithms to detect null and outliers in any kinds of large-scale dataset environments.

 ### Team: Triple Y